CUBRID/cubrid-manual/en/admin/config.rst

 **java_stored_procedure**

-    **java_stored_procedure** is a parameter used to configure whether to use Java stored procedures by running the Java Virtual Machine (JVM).
+    **java_stored_procedure** is a parameter to configure whether to use Java stored procedures by running the Java Virtual Machine (JVM).
 If the parameter is set to **no**, which is the default value, JVM is not executed; if it is set to **yes**, JVM is executed so you can use Java stored procedures.
 Therefore, configure the parameter to yes if you plan to use Java stored procedures.

 **multi_range_optimization_limit**